 If you are among the 50% of Americans with gum recession, you know the condition is a leading cause of tooth sensitivity to hot and cold.
 Gum recession can expose the roots of the teeth to decay.
 In addition, many adults with receding gums are embarrassed by the appearance of their smile.

 If the idea of invasive gum graft surgery has made you delay seeking treatment for gum recession, make an appointment with us now to discover how the results.
+No referral necessary.
 Call for a consultation today!

 Amazing Procedure - Why It’s So Popular